 Manufactured products accounted for 46 percent of the country's total exports in 2018.

 The light manufacturing industry is an important economic engine and one of the most dynamic sectors of Nicaragua’s economy.
-Manufactured products account for 43.6 percent of the country's total exports by 2017.
-Additionally, the manufacturing of goods has come a long way in diversifying its processes, becoming gradually more sophisticated.
+The manufacturing of goods has come a long way in diversifying its processes, becoming increasingly sophisticated.

-110 companies operating under the Free Zones System to date
+126 companies operating under the Free Trade Zones System

 - For its operational costs

 - For its incentives for investments

 The export of automotive harnesses has become one of the most important activities within the National Free Trade Zone System.
 Automotive harnesses are one of the main export products, representing 11.3 percent of the country's total exports.
 Additionally, the country offers diverse investment opportunities related to the manufacture of auto parts in Nicaragua, such as carpets, linings for seats, interiors, among others.